-We are pleased to announce continued funding for participation in robotics competitions.
-Under this appropriation, grant awards will be available of up to $5,000 to public schools, 2R and 2X charter schools, private schools, and home-based educational programs to facilitate participation in robotics competitions.
+We are pleased to announce increased funding for participation in robotics competitions.
+Under this appropriation, grant awards will be available of up to $6,000 to public schools, 2R and 2X charter schools, private schools, and home-based educational programs to facilitate participation in robotics competitions.
 Eligible teams include students in grades 6 through 12 and have at least one mentor.
-Allowable expenses will include fees, kits, supplies required to participate in a single robotics competition, travel expenses, and a stipend for the mentor of an eligible team.
-Read the statute in full here.
-And, read a list of Frequently Asked Questions here.
+Allowable expenses will include fees, kits, supplies required to participate in a robotics competition, travel expenses, and a stipend for the mentor of an eligible team.
+For more information read the statute in full here and/or check out our list of Frequently Asked Questions.

 Requirements for Eligible Applicants